ZackaryW/pymasscode/README.md

 Middleware for interacting with MassCode database

 ## Installation
+You must have masscode installed in order for it to work properly

+### Windows Machine
-You must have masscode installed in order for it to work properly, to install masscode, either use `scoop install masscode` or `choco install masscode` if you have scoop/choco
+to install masscode, either use `scoop install masscode` or `choco install masscode` if you have scoop/choco

 OR see https://masscode.io/

+### Package
 ```bash
 pip install masscode-driver
 ```